atbolsh/TransformerHomunculus/README.md

 X -- randomize the order of inputs in the TutorialQA inputs X -- only use the 'full forward' on the first input; the other four get to share context X -- intersperse (include?) the firstTutorial tasks
- -- intersperse (include?) the original image autoencoder stuff (with control texts) -- don't be in a rush to train everything.
+X -- intersperse (include?) the original image autoencoder stuff (with control texts) -- don't be in a rush to train everything.
 A good day can be just knocking one of these tasks off this checklist

 Plan for week / weekend:
-1) Above 'sanity check' for EnhancedBrain
+X 1) Above 'sanity check' for EnhancedBrain
 2) EnhancedBrain widget-framework.
 Full and complete.
 3) Merge into the 'master' branch; make new git repo.
 4) (probably next week) Knock off more items off full_task_list.